emmajanedrews/base-template/_posts/2017-08-16-what-type-of-loan-should-you-choose-for-your-home-purchase.md

 If you’re buying a standard, move-in ready home and you’re a first-time buyer, your credit history, employment history, down payment, and long-term goals will all factor into the type of loan that you want to apply for. &nbsp;

 **I always say, “The more down, the merrier.”** If you can put 20% down on your home, you can avoid things like private mortgage insurance, but for most people that’s just not an option.
-FHA loan are popular because they allow you to put less down and allow you to keep more money in your pocket.
+FHA loans are popular because they allow you to put less down and allow you to keep more money in your pocket.

 {% include pullquote.html %}